 The International Coalition of the Social Solidarity Economy brings together intercontinental networks of associations, cooperatives, foundations, social enterprises, mutuals and local and territorial authorities.

-The Charter for an International Coalition of Intercontinental Networks of the Social Solidarity Economy states that “We, the International Coalition of the Social Solidarity Economy (ICSSE) […] commit ourselves to joining forces in order to deploy a common voice and actions to make our achievements and resources visible and recognized.
+The Charter for an International Coalition of Intercontinental Networks of the Social Solidarity Economy states that “We, the International Coalition of the Social Solidarity Economy (ICSSE) […] commit ourselves to joining forces in order to deploy a common voice and actions to make our achievements and resources visible and recognised.
 Those of the women and men who bring this resilient economy to life, an economy centered on the human being in an approach that reconciles ecological, social, citizen, economic and financial solutions.”

 The objectives of the Coalition are to gather, strengthen and make known a community of Social Solidarity Economy (SSE) actors, to deepen advocacy for the recognition of SSE and to promote SSE as a field of economic activity that must be recognised and that is useful for the implementation of the United Nations Sustainable Development Goals (SDGs).